JeninSutradhar/ffmpeg-VideoPlayer-Rust_Slint/README.md

 Make sure VCPKG_ROOT is set to where vcpkg is installed.
 Make sure %VCPKG_ROOT%\installed\x64-windows\bin is in your PATH.
 ```

+- WebAssembly (wasm32)
+For WebAssembly, additional setup might be required.
+Please refer to relevant documentation for building Rust applications with WebAssembly.

 # Building the Application
 To build the application, follow these steps: